krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 Fine tuning improves the __performance__, __specificity__, __accuracy__ of a pre-trained FM on domain-specific tasks.
 It __reduces bias, boosts efficiency__.

-Fine tuning a model can be better than RAG if you use this new model a lot, because your prompts are shorter (cheaper).
+__Fine tuning a model can be better than RAG if you use this new model a lot, because your prompts are shorter (cheaper)__.

 Add your own data to foundation model.
 Not all models can be fine-tuned.

-Fine-tuning will change the weights of the base foundation model
+__Fine-tuning will change the weights of the base foundation model__

 You need to provide data that:
 - Adhere to a specific format
 - Be stored in Amazon S3

-If you want to use the new fine-tuned model - you must use "Provisioned Throughput".
+If you want to use the __new fine-tuned model - you must use "Provisioned Throughput"__.

 Preparing data for fine-tuning:
 - quality of data over quantity